How to Pick a Major in the Common App: Using the Future Plans Section

 How to Choose a Major on the Common App: Using the Future Plans Section

-You’re answering the typical demographic questions on the Common App.
+You’re answering the typical demographic questions on the Common App and moving on to the next section.
 As you’re filling out your grades and other educational information, you come across a section labeled “Future Plans.”
-Wait, colleges already want to know what you want to do after graduation?
-It’s hard enough deciding where you want to apply!
+Wait, colleges already want to know what you plan to do after graduation?
+It’s hard enough deciding where you want to apply in the first place!

-Actually, if done strategically, you can use the “Future Plans” section in your application to show not only your individuality, but your maturity and depth of thought.
-I’ll start with a couple of “do’s” and “don’t’s” and list a couple of examples that you can adapt for your own experience to make the best out of this seemingly daunting section.
+Actually, if done strategically, you can use the “Future Plans” section in your application to show not only your individuality but your maturity and depth of thought.
+I’ll start with a couple of dos and don’ts of how to choose your major in the Common App, list a few examples that you can adapt for your own experience to make the best out of this seemingly daunting section, and finally, guide you through how to go about making the selection at different schools when the time comes to actually pick your major.

 - Do list a career that is as specific as you possibly can in your Future Plans section.
 Colleges want to know that you have put thought and research into your ideal future job.
 This can be completely aspirational, don’t be shy to go into details - the sky is truly the limit.

-Here’s an example for how to choose a major and future career on the Common App.
+Here’s an example of how to choose a major and future career on the Common App.
 Say you’re interested in being a biology major.
-Biology is in enormous field with many subspecialties and numerous career paths t.
+Biology is an enormous field with many subspecialties and numerous career paths.
 The Future Plans section allows you to show the distinct focus of your interest in biology.
 Perhaps you want to put your biology background to use as a scientific researcher.
 Maybe your dream is to go to veterinary school.
 You might even become a conservationist.
 All of these unique options will stand out and make your profile much more interesting to an admissions officer than just stating biology.

 We had a student interested in the music business, who hoped to become the founder of a record label.
 Instead of listing that she was interested in the more predictable position of “Business Executive,” she took advantage of the “Other” option and then listed “Music Industry Entrepreneur.”
 This future plan was perfectly aligned with the rest of her application and helped her stand out as a student with a big but clear dream.